MushroomTechnology/usbdrop/README.md

 # USBDROP
-## A Simple USB Drop Attack aiming to exfiltrate browser passwords
+## A simple USB drop attack to exfiltrate browser passwords

 A ‘USB drop attack’, also known as ‘USB Baiting’ is a commonly used social engineering attack whereby a USB stick containing malicious software is conveniently placed (dropped) where the target will likely find it.
 The attack relies on the curiosity of a target and seeks to entice them to insert the device into their pc in order to discover the contents or owner of the device.